 Tel: (345) 945 7447

-Jasmine is the only non-profit organisation dedicated to providing dignified medical and emotional compassionate care, free of charge, to anyone in the Cayman Islands with a life-limiting or end of life illness.
+Jasmine is the only non-profit organisation dedicated to providing free dignified medical and emotional compassionate care to anyone in the Cayman Islands with a life-limiting or end of life illness.
 Their team of healthcare professionals specialise in treating pain and managing symptoms.
 They liaise with the patient’s own doctor to enhance quality of life for the patient and their loved ones.
-Holistic care is important, so they offer a range of supportive services from art therapy. therapeutic massage, a lunch club, counselling and bereavement support.
-Jasmine costs more than CI$1,800 per day to operate and is 90% funded by fundraising events and donations.
-To get support from the Jasmine care team or to support their organisation (donate or volunteer) visit their website or call (345) 945 7447.
+They also offer a range of supportive services from art therapy, therapeutic massage, a lunch club, counselling and bereavement support.
+Jasmine costs more than CI$2,000 per day to operate and is 90% funded by fundraising events and donations.

 Tel: (345) 547 8070